-Design and build conversion of the Grade II listed 1906 John Dixon Butler police station & magistrates court with the addition of a new build extension to the rear.
+Design & build conversion of the Grade II listed Tower Bridge Magistrates Court and Police Station built in 1904, and the addition of a new build extension to the rear.
 Following the extensive renovation and careful extension, the development has transformed into a 193 bedroom 4-star plus hotel achieving a BREEAM Good rating, branded under Marriott’s Autograph Collection and includes 14 suites, a bar, restaurant and conference facilities.

 This hotel project is the definition of a successful restoration and conversion of a significant historic site and transformed into an active building which retains and exudes in so many different layers the original character and paying respect to its’ past.